Earl of Mornington: History

 The Wesley or Wellesley family descended from Sir Richard de Wellesley (15th century).
 His grandson Sir William Wellesley (died 1602) lived at Dangan Castle, County Meath.
 The family estates passed down the male lines.
 One of Wellesley's daughters, Alison, married John Cusack.
 Their son Sir Thomas Cusack served as Lord Chancellor of Ireland between 1551 and 1554.
 His daughter, Katherine, married Sir Henry Colley (or Cowley) (16th century), of Castle Carbery, County Kildare.
-Their grandson Sir Henry Colley represented Monaghan in the Irish Parliament.
+Their grandson Sir Henry Colley represented County Monaghan in the Irish Parliament.
 One of Sir Henry's sons, Dudley Colley (or Cowley), was a member of the Irish Parliament for Philipstown.
 His son Henry Colley (or Cowley) was the father of Henry Cowley, who represented Strabane in the Irish House of Commons, and of Garret Wesley, 1st Baron Mornington.
 The aforementioned Garret Wesley (died 1728) was a descendant of Sir William Wellesley (died 1602) as well as the son of Elizabeth, daughter of the aforementioned Dudley Colley, also the paternal grandfather of the first Baron Mornington.

 The country seat of the Wellesley family was Dangan Castle, near Summerhill, County Meath.
 The Dublin residence of the family was Mornington House, Merrion Street.